Portuguese Accent Marks: Rules and Pronunciation [with Audio and Examples]

 Check the pronunciation of these words: sem (without), cem (one hundred) and tem (he/she/it has).
 See how that sounds extremely similar to ãe?
 That’s because it’s the exact same sound, only written a different way!

 You’ll find this a lot in the Portuguese language: several sounds are similar, just written differently.

 What it does: Turns a regular hard c into an s sound.

 In Portuguese, we have at least four different ways of writing the regular, normal sound s: with an s, with a c (only when followed by an e or an i), with a double s (ss) and with a ç.

 This means that these words all have the same s sound, despite being written differently: cedo (early), saco (bag), sede (thirst), massa (pasta), sedar (to sedate), cela (prison cell), segundo (second), segredo (secret), seca (drought), cimento (cement) and Cinderela (Cinderella).

 Add the letter ç to this repertoire!
 Whenever you see the letter ç, you must pronounce it as a strong s.

 maçaneta (door handle)

 praça (city square)

-Let those little Portuguese accent marks lead the way to expert pronunciation!
+So gather a few learning resources and let those little accent marks lead the way to expert pronunciation!